ppp-kohe/autogui/README.md

 }
 ```

-The earlier versions (-1.1) of the library was an *automatic module*, which does not contain `module-info.class` becase of supporting Java 8.
-You can add the jar of the libarry to both the class-path and the module-path.
+The earlier versions (-1.1) of the library was an *automatic module*, which does not contain `module-info.class` because of supporting Java 8.
+You can add the jar of the library to both the class-path and the module-path.
 But, an automatic module cannot be included in jlink's modules.

-The recent versions (1.2-) has the `module-info.class` and requires Java 11 or later.
+The recent versions (1.2-) have the `module-info.class` and require Java 11 or later.
 It can still be added to both the class-path and the module-path, and can also be assembled as a custom runtime image generated by jlink.
 (But the library still relies on reflection APIs, so you should carefully consider when adopting it in your practical products.)

 ## Supported types and components